himza25/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-task 6: This task is about writing a function to draw a straight line in the terminal using the '_putchar' function.
-The function 'print_line' takes one argument, the number of times the '_' character should be printed, and does not return any value.
+task 7: This task is about writing a function to draw a diagonal line in the terminal using the '_putchar' function.
+The function 'print_diagonal' takes one argument, the number of times the '\' character should be printed, and does not return any value.